The Securities Litigation Review: Denmark

 When initiating an investigation, the Danish FSA will typically enter into a dialogue with the financial company subject to investigation, and the company will be given the opportunity to disclose relevant information.
 Neither settlements in criminal proceedings nor settlements of administrative actions are possible under Danish law.

 iv Sentencing and liability

-Pursuant to Sections 247 and 249(1) of the Capital Markets Act, non-compliance with Section 12(1) of the Capital Markets Act (prospectus requirements) or MAR Articles 17 (disclosure rules) and 18 (insider lists) is punishable by fine.
+Pursuant to Sections 247 and 249(1) of the Capital Markets Act, non-compliance with Article 6(1) and (2) of the Prospectus Regulation (prospectus requirements) or MAR Articles 17 (disclosure rules) and 18 (insider lists) is punishable by fine.
 Non-compliance with MAR Articles 14 (prohibition of insider trading and of unlawful disclosure of inside information) and 15 (prohibition of market manipulation) is punishable by a fine or imprisonment for up to one year and six months; see Section 249(2) of the Capital Markets Act.
 The standard scale of fines is low compared to international standards.

-If the defendant is domiciled in an EU Member State, jurisdiction is determined in accordance with the Brussels I Regulation.28 With few exceptions, for example, consumer contract cases29 and the rules on exclusive jurisdiction,30 the courts of the Member State in which the defendant is domiciled will have jurisdiction according to the main rule in Article 4(1) of the Brussels I Regulation.
-Special rules of supplementary jurisdiction apply in matters relating to contractual relationships,31 tort32 or a branch, agency or other establishment.33
+If the defendant is domiciled in an EU Member State, jurisdiction is determined in accordance with the Brussels I Regulation.29 With few exceptions, for example, consumer contract cases30 and the rules on exclusive jurisdiction,31 the courts of the Member State in which the defendant is domiciled will have jurisdiction according to the main rule in Article 4(1) of the Brussels I Regulation.
+Special rules of supplementary jurisdiction apply in matters relating to contractual relationships,32 tort33 or a branch, agency or other establishment.34